aws/aws-database-encryption-sdk-dynamodb/specification/beacons/beacons.md

  * this operation MUST take a valid UTF8 string as input.
  * this operation MUST produce a valid UTF8 string as output.
- * If the configuration does not contain a prefix character, this operation MUST return the `tailHash` of the input string; otherwise
+ * If the configuration does not contain a prefix character, this operation MUST return the `splitHash` of the input string; otherwise
- * If the configuration does contain the prefix character, this operation MUST return an error; otherwise
+ * If the input string does not contain the prefix character, this operation MUST return an error; otherwise
  * This operation MUST split the input string into two pieces, based on the first occurrence of the prefix character in the input string.
+ * If the first part of the string a single underscore character, this operation MUST return the `splitHash` of the rest of the string; otherwise,
  * This operation MUST return the concatenation of the first part of the split, the prefix character, and the `splitHash` of the rest of the string.